SRombauts/UEPlasticPlugin/README.md

 - add dedicated icon for Conflicted files
 - add dedicated icon for Replaced/Merged files

-### Reserved for internal use by Epic Games with Perforce only
-- tags: get labels (used for crash when the full Engine is under Plastic SCM)
-- annotate: blame (used for crash when the full Engine is under Plastic SCM)

-#### Bugs
+#### Known issues
-- "Changed" assets popup a "Files need check-out!"
-(UnrealEdSrv.cpp) windows that does nothing when clicked!
 - Revert "Unchanged only" does nothing because Plastic SCM cli lacks a "checked-out but unchanged" status.
 - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI

-#### Known issues:
+- Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
-- Error messages with accents are not correcly handled/displayed (for instance connection error in French)
+- #18 Error messages with accents are not correctly handled/displayed (for instance connection error in French)
-- the Editor does not show missing files: no way to revert/restore them
+- the Editor does not show missing files: no way to selectively revert/restore them
 - the Editor does not show folder status and is not able to manage them
 * the Editor does not handle visual diff for renamed/moved assets
 * History does not show which revision is the current/checkout one
+* Editing an asset that is "Changed" but not checked-out pop up a "Files need check-out!"
+(UnrealEdSrv.cpp) that does nothing when clicked!
 - Branch and Merge are not in the current Editor workflow

-- Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
+#### Reserved for internal use by Epic Games with Perforce only
+- tags: get labels (used for crash when the full Engine is under Plastic SCM)
+- annotate: blame (used for crash when the full Engine is under Plastic SCM)